ManoloMancelli/Vive-Wand-Research/docs/Tests.md

 Test Succesful.
 Tracking does work with one side obstructed.

+- ### Check if rear and front sensor FFCs are separate
+- ### Check if it's possible to remove rear sensors completely

 ## Components

 - ### Check for the minimal component configuration required to run tracking